conda/conda-build/docs/source/user-guide/recipes/build-without-recipe.rst

    conda_binary_relocation=False

-For more information, see :doc:`make-relocatable`.
+For more information, see :ref:`make-relocatable <make-relocatable>`.

 Preserve egg directory